 The marsh is a three phase complex to total approximately 959 acres of habitat for IID’s HCP Drain Covered Species.
-Drain species include: raptors, wading and shore birds, waterfowl and passerines.
-Phase I was completed in 2009, Phases II was completed in 2014 and Phase III will be completed in 2019.Phase I of the Managed Marsh is approximately 365 acres of emergent wetland, riparian and scrub-shrub habitat.
-Information gathered from this phase was used to improve the design for Phase II.
-Both Phases I and II will be used to improve the design for Phase III.
+Drain species include various raptors, wading and shore birds, waterfowl and passerines.
+Phase I was completed in 2009, Phases II was completed in 2014 and Phase III will be completed in 2019.
 Project goals include creating habitat, minimizing irrigation water usage, evaluating design, construction and management techniques, and minimizing construction impacts.
-The ridgeway rail and California black rail are target indicator species for the success of both phases.
+The Yuma Ridgeway’s rail and California black rail are target indicator species for the success of the marsh.

+Phase I of the Managed Marsh is approximately 365 acres of emergent wetland, riparian and scrub-shrub habitat.
 Construction began in March 2009 with watering of the site prior to earth moving to minimize dust emissions.
 Construction was completed in August 2009 with vegetation planting and seeding in September and October.
 Approximately 60 thousand plants were transplanted by the Southwest Conservation Corps, California Conservation Corps and local farmers led by AMEC Earth & Environmental.
-Additionally channels were cut into two of the P3 cells and planted with willows and cottonwood in June of 2010.
-Mesquite trees were also planted in the Buffer Zones at this time.Managed Marsh Birds
+Additionally, channels were cut into two of the P3 cells and planted with willows and cottonwood in June of 2010.
+Mesquite trees were also planted in the Buffer Zones at this time.

 Two cell designs were constructed for Phase I: 15 acre rectangular cells and varying size cells built on topographic contours.
 Rectangular cells include an L-shaped dispersion channel in the northeast corner.
 Varying size cells have a 2 to 3 foot deep moat around the perimeter to allow for varying water depths.
 The cells are designed for flow through, and methods for circulating water include: direct flow through each cell to the discharge drain and cascading water from one cell to the next.
 Buffer Zones on the east and west edge of the marsh provide a buffered area from roads and agriculture fields.
 Buffer Zones are designated as native tree habitat mitigation and provide habitat for small mammals.

+Phase II of the Managed Marsh is approximately 350 acres of emergent wetland and riparian habitat.
 Construction began in September 2014 and was completed by Granite Construction and IID.
 Approximately 17 thousand trees were planted in December 2014 by American Conservation Experience led by AMEC Earth & Environmental.
 The design of Phase II was similar to Phase I, but includes larger cells on the topographic contour and wider berm roads.
 Three of the cells were designed with islands where trees were planted, and the water level can be managed more efficiently.
 All other cells were seeded with a mix of emergent vegetation or left to have natural vegetation volunteer into the site.
 Half of each Buffer Zone was planted with native tree habitat.

 The Managed Marsh is open to the public.
 Please following the Managed Marsh Rules: